Clip path

 Govt benefits

 The Danish government provides a state pension, or "Folkepension," to eligible individuals once they reach the qualifying age.
-The pension amount varies based on the recipient's age, work history, and marital status.
+The pension amount varies based on the residence history, income, and personal circumstances.

 Bonuses

-Although no regulation requires payment of a 13th salary in Denmark, performance-based bonuses are becoming more popular.
+Although no regulation requires payment of a 13th salary in Denmark, some employers offer performance-based bonuses or other incentive payments as part of their compensation packages.

 Insurance

-Unemployment insurance: Employees who lose their jobs may receive unemployment insurance benefits.
+Unemployment insurance: Employees who lose their jobs may qualify for unemployment benefits if they meet eligibility requirements, including membership and contribution requirements for an unemployment insurance fund.

 Health insurance: Permanent residents of EU/EEA countries who work in Denmark for at least 9 hours per week are eligible for Danish health insurance.
 Non-EU citizens staying in Denmark for less than three months are not eligible to register for the health insurance scheme.